Rowan Museum: History

 Among the museum's holdings is the Old Stone House, a Georgian two-story structure built in 1766 near present-day Granite Quarry by Michael Braun, a wheelwright, printer and carpenter.
 The house is the oldest in Rowan County and one of the State's few remaining stone houses.
 Descendants or Braun and the Fisher family worked to preserve the house in the 1950s, when there was the possibility of it being torn down so its rock could be used for roads.
 The families donated the restored house to the museum in 1966.
-Other historic properties managed by the museum include the Utzman-Chambers House located in Salisbury and the China Grove Roller Mill in China Grove, NC.
+Other historic properties managed by the museum include the China Grove Roller Mill in China Grove, NC.
+The Utzman-Chambers House is no longer run by the Rowan Museum as of July 2024, but had previously remained in its possession for many years.

+Events

 On the first floor are exhibits that display the history of Rowan County.
 The second floor of the museum features the Messinger Room which displays the remnants of a 19th-century courthouse.
 It is often rented for business and private events during the year.
 Throughout the year the museum hosts an Antique Show, Germafest, Spring Frolic, summer camps, and Old Stone Christmas.